GungdeAngga/ai-waifu/README.md

     - Google sr - free speech recognition alternative.
     - Console - if you don't want use microphone just type prompts with your keyboard.

-- 🌐 **Integration with VTube Studio:** Seamlessly connect your AI waifu to VTube Studio for an even more lifelike and visually engaging interaction.
-    - Lipsync while talking.

 ## Installation

 To run this project, you need: